-The number of postdoctoral positions in the general Psychology Postdoctoral Training Program at VA is expected to be 9 in the 2024-2025 training year.
-One position will be offered in each of the following focus areas: Behavioral Medicine; Geropsychology; Palliative Care; Continuum of Care for Addictive Behaviors, Trauma, and Co-Occurring Disorders; and Couples/Family Systems; two positions each will be offered in the Psychosocial Rehabilitation and PTSD focus areas.
-Note that one position will be offered in each of the separately accredited specialty 2-year fellowship programs in Clinical Neuropsychology and Rehabilitation Psychology for the 2024-2026 training years.
+The number of postdoctoral positions in the general Psychology Postdoctoral Training Program at VA is expected to be 9 in the 2025-2026 training year.
+One position will be offered in each of the following focus areas: Behavioral Medicine; Geropsychology; Palliative Care; Trauma and Substance Use Treatment; and Couples/Family Systems; two positions each will be offered in the Psychosocial Rehabilitation and PTSD focus areas.
+Note that one position will be offered in each of the separately accredited specialty 2-year fellowship programs in Clinical Neuropsychology and Rehabilitation Psychology for the 2025-2027 training years.